HumanED/workshops-2021/04-computer-vision/README.md

 1. Clone this repository.
 2. Launch Jupyter Notebook by running in the command line: `jupyter notebook`
-3. Browse to the repository with the workshop files and open the notebooks.
+3. Browse to the repository with the workshop files and open the folder 04-computer-vision.
 4. First work through exercise-1.ipynb and then through exercise-2.ipynb.
+5. Ask us any questions you have!

 ## Useful resources